What Does Meth Look Like?

 Responding to Meth Overdose

-Signs of an overdose may include extreme agitation, profuse sweating and loss of consciousness.
-911 should be called immediately.
+Signs of an overdose may include extreme agitation, profuse sweating, and loss of consciousness.
+Call 911 immediately if you suspect a meth overdose.
 Further guidance can be requested from poison control centers.

-Once the emergency has been stabilized, entrance to a detox facility is crucial.
-Withdrawal can bring medical and psychological issues and must be done under the supervision of professionals.
+Once the emergency is stabilized, entrance to a drug detox facility is crucial.
+Withdrawal can bring medical and psychological issues and must be supervised by medical professionals.

 Back to top